sjml/dotfiles/README.md

   * Attempt to install Mac App Store stuff from the mas section of the Brewfile
     * Xcode, devtools, Tweetbot, Pixelmator, Affinity Designer, iWork
   * TODO: Set preferences for Finder, Safari, and various OS X system things
+  * Install a set of Vim bundles, managed by Vundle
   * Install pip
   * Install all packages listed in `python-packages.txt`
   * Install the zsh-compatible version of nvm